samuelepedrazzi/Assignment2_RT1/README.md

 The different client requests are handled using a switch-case statement.
 The '+' allows for acceleration, the '-' for deceleration, 'q' to shutdown the UI node and publishers and subscribers to this node, and the 'R/r' for calling the 'reset_position' function from the 'std_srvs' package: this utility made resetting the robot to its initial position relatively simple.

 Important to notice is the ros shutdown() function which is used for killing all open subscriptions, publications, service calls, and service servers.
 By default roscpp also installs a SIGINT handler which will detect Ctrl-C and automatically shutdown for the user.
-It can be useful if we want to stop the server and the controller at the same time.
+It can be useful if we want to stop the server management and the controller communication with the user_interface immediately.
 Then if we want to reload and restart the robot just re-run the commands in the terminal to start the closed nodes.